Q: What is DOL?

 Q: To apply for Special Handling, must I teach or can I just do research and have a non-teaching position?

-A: In order to be eligible for Special Handling, the applicant must be offered a teaching position at institutions of higher education, which means the position must involve some amount of actual classroom teaching.
-This means that non-teaching positions such as researchers, librarians and other administrative staff must be processed under the regular alien PERM process.
+A: In order to be eligible for Special Handling, the applicant must be offered a teaching position at institutions of higher education.
+T, whisch means the position must involve some amount of actual classroom teaching.
+NThis means that non-teaching positions such as researchers, librarians and other administrative staff that do not contain any teaching elements in their job descriptions must be processed under the regular alien PERM process.

 Q: Are there any wage requirements placed on the employer?